Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Income splitting

-Family trusts allow income to be distributed among family members at lower tax rates, thereby reducing the overall tax burden.
+Family trusts allow income to be spread among family members at lower tax rates, thereby reducing the overall tax burden.

 Trusts provide protection from creditors and litigation, securing business assets for future generations.